 It is also possible to seek the advice or opinion of the Victorian Civil and Administrative Tribunal (“VCAT”) to resolve the dispute.
 VCAT is a decision-making body but is not as formal as a Court and is very user-friendly.

 If you are concerned about misuse of a Power of Attorney or would like some advice about guardianship disputes, our lawyers can assist.

 If you wish to appoint someone to make decisions regarding your medical treatment you will need to appoint a Medical Treatment Decision Maker or prepare a Health Care Directive.

-Appointing a Medical Treatment Decision Maker can be an important step if you are sick and wish to avoid dispute about your medical treatment when you are no longer able to make the decisions yourself.
+Appointing a Medical Treatment Decision Maker can be an important step if you are or become sick and wish to avoid disputes about your medical treatment when you are no longer able to make the decisions yourself.

 This is because your health practitioner will need the consent of the Medical Treatment Decision Maker, before administering treatment.